MakairaIO/storefront-starter-kit/README.md

 `value` is both the name of the file (`cart.svg`) and the value of the `symbol` property of the `Icon` component (e.g `<Icon symbol="cart"/>`)

+### <a id="use-base-components"></a>3.3 Make use a base components

+In order to reduce code duplications and to prevent us from writing components for common use cases over and over again we have some "Base components" which we use almost everywhere.

+For example for headlines, buttons and text content: We don't want to define markup and CSS for these things in every pattern again and again if we know that they always look the same.

+So take a look into these components:

+- `<Heading />` for headlines
+- `<CopyText />` for text content
+- `<ConditionalLink />` if you might have an anchor, but it's also possible that you don't
+- `<Button />` for any kind of button
+- `<Icon />` for icons that you defined in the icon configuration (see [2.3 Icons](#add-icons))

+They cover some common cases.

+### <a id="use-base-utils"></a>3.4 Make use of base utility functions

+#### <a id="get-image-links"></a>3.4.1 Get image links

+By default, we store images that are added via Makaira components either in an Amazon S3 Bucket or in Cloudinary.
+Usually images of products are stored there during the import into Makaira as well.

+In order to get tie image links we have a utility function `getImageLink` which is defined within our `<ConfigurationProvider />`

-### <a id="running-tests"></a>3.3 Running Tests
+### <a id="running-tests"></a>3.5 Running Tests

 * Run tests in watch-mode: `npm run test`

 ### <a id="building"></a>3.4 Building

-Just push to the GitHub Repository in the stable branch - we will cover everthing else.
+Just push to the GitHub Repository in the stable branch - we will cover everything else.

 ## <a id="faq"></a>4.
 FAQ